-Practical, differentiated activities within the classroom.
+Practical, differentiated activities take place within the classroom.
 Children at Key Stage 2 who did not reach National Expectation in Numeracy at the end of Year 2 are identified and placed on our numeracy intervention – ‘ 1st Class @ Number 2’.
 This is delivered by a trained Support Assistant.

 Strategies/Programmes to Support Handwriting

 To address children who are struggling with fine motor skills we incorporate a multi-sensory approach which includes manipulation of physical objects such as therapy putty, PE equipment etc. We use the Letterjoin scheme, which teaches a cursive style, from Reception and Year 1.
 We follow Teodorescu ‘Write from the Start’ intervention.

 Strategies/Programmes to Support Behavioural, Social and Emotional

 Specialist Facilities/Equipment to Support SEND

-Access to IWB (interactive white board) in each classroom and chrome books if needed.
+Classrooms all have access to an IWB (interactive white board) and chrome books when needed.
 There is access to some sensory resources and quiet areas within school.

 Breakfast and After School Support

-The school hosts a breakfast club and a range of after school clubs, such as Karate, eco club, choir, and roller hockey.
+The school hosts a breakfast club and a range of after school clubs.

 Access to Medical Interventions

 Staff are First Aid trained, some with Specialist Paediatric First Aid.
 Some staff have also received training in the management of diabetes.

 Areas of Strength